peterhcharlton/ppg-beats/docs/functions/assess_beat_detectors.md

            options.do_downsample   - (1 or 0, default value of 0) A logical indicating whether or not to downsample the PPG signals prior to analysis. options.downsample_freq - the frequency at which to downsample PPG signals (Hz).
-Only used if downsampling is enabled by options.do_downsample. options.redo_analysis   - A logical indicating whether or not to overwrite existing analysis files in order to redo the analysis
+Only used if downsampling is enabled by options.do_downsample. options.redo_analysis   - A logical indicating whether or not to overwrite existing analysis files in order to redo the analysis options.redo_selected_beat_detectors - A cell containing the beat detectors for which to redo the analysis

 ##  Outputs
 +   ...